6 Tips for Becoming a Spotlight Member

 Getting you started on your way to Spotlight membership...

 Becoming a Spotlight member gives you access to the best acting work out there, as it is used daily by biggest names in casting.
-If you’re keen to join us but are having difficulty with those essential four credits, here’s some ideas that might help you on your way.
+If you’re keen to join us but are having difficulty gaining the required experience, here’s some ideas that might help you on your way.

 1. Start with a great headshot